Eupithecia dodoneata

 Eupithecia dodoneata, the oak-tree pug, is a moth of the family Geometridae.
-The species can be found in Europe.
-Local occurrences are found in Asia Minor, the Caucasus as well as in Morocco.
+The species can be found in Europe into West Russia and including the Central Black Earth Region Other occurrences are found in Asia Minor, the Caucasus as well as in Morocco.
 In the Pyrenees and the Alps, it rises to altitudes of 1000 metres.
 The species prefers dry oak and oak mixed forests.